techthumb1/Health-Metrics-Tracker/README.md

 ---
 ### Usage

-1. Register: Go to /register to create a new account.
+1. **Register**: Go to /register to create a new account.
-2. Login: Log in with your credentials at /login.
+2. **Login**: Log in with your credentials at /login.
-3. Dashboard: View your logged health metrics and data visualization.
+3. **Dashboard**: View your logged health metrics and data visualization.
-4. Log Health Metrics: Add new entries for heart rate, blood pressure, and weight.
+4. **Log Health Metrics**: Add new entries for heart rate, blood pressure, and weight.

 ---
 ### Screenshots